5 concrete rules for writing clear and effective instructions (with examples)

 Use precise language

-Also, “Send…” is not specific enough.
+And one final example; “Send…” and "Contact…" are not specific enough.
 Use "Email", "Mail" etc to be more specific.

 But don't be overly prescriptive